 - Live trees are generally removed only when required to protect the public safety, when they interfere with construction, or detract from the quality of the landscape. - Diseased trees are generally treated where the possibility of recovery is reasonable.
-Should the disease be irrecoverable, the tree will be removed for the publics' safety. - Trees may only be removed after consultation with the Campus Tree Advisory Committee. - A tree that is removed shall be replaced with the same species in the same location when appropriate if: - o The stump can be removed to the extent necessary to replant. - o There are no utility or location conflicts. - o The species is not on the list of Prohibited trees - Notification: The campus community will be notified of the removal of significant trees via a broadcast e-mail that includes that reasons for removal and a photo of the tree.
+Should the disease be irrecoverable, the tree will be removed for the publics' safety. - Trees may only be removed after consultation with the Campus Tree Advisory Committee. - A tree that is removed shall be replaced with the same species or cultivar in the same location if: - o The stump can be removed to the extent necessary to replant. - o There are no utility or location conflicts. - o The species is not on the list of Prohibited trees - Notification: The campus community will be notified of the removal of significant trees by the Office of Sustainability via the Inside WFU portal.
+Notification will include reasons for removal and photos of the tree to be removed.